-Credit unions are the better choice for Illinois' middle-class families.
+Credit unions are the better choice for all Illinois families.
 They work to help Illinoisans build their dreams, keep their homes, start and expand small businesses, and hold their communities together.

 Illinois credit unions are local community-based not for profit financial cooperatives that are owned and run by their members.
 Local credit unions keep money in our communities instead of shipping profits to Wall Street and they share earnings with their members by providing dividends and lower rates on loans along with higher interest on savings.